drewwint/Publication_Simulated_Lesions_CU_Traits/README.md

 # Publication: Computatationally Simulated Lesions and Callous-Unemotional Traits
-This is the repository for a project in progress where we computationally simulated lesions across individual-level functoinal connectoms in relation to CU traits.
+This repository contains the code and brain mask for computationally simulating lesions across individual-level functoinal connectoms in relation to CU traits.

-Here you will find analysis code as well as masks used for meta-analysis.
+Here you will find analysis code as well as the mask used for meta-analysis that could be used with your fMRI data to attempt to replicate prediction of CU traits.

-The data we used is open-source and can be obtained through the 1000 connectomes project under the Nathan Kline Institutes Rockland Dataset
+You can find the preprint for this projec ton [biorxive](https://doi.org/10.1101/2022.10.07.511379).
+If you find this material useful and/or use the mask or portions of the code - please cite this publication.